trunk-io/.github/profile/readme.md

 Check out:

 - [Trunk Merge](https://docs.trunk.io/docs/merge): a merge queue to make merging code in GitHub safer and easier
-- [Trunk Check](https://docs.trunk.io/docs/check): an extensible code quality and security checker and IDE and CI integrations
+- [Trunk Check](https://docs.trunk.io/docs/check): a universal metalinter to run industry leading OSS code quality and security tools in your terminal, IDE and in CI
 - [Trunk CI Analytics](https://trunk.io/products/ci-analytics): live and trend data about the performance and flakiness of your GitHub Actions workflows, jobs, and steps

 Use it via: